Students in the College may elect to pursue a major or a minor in Religious Studies.

 The program in Religious Studies engages enduring questions about religion and human society.
 Religious claims and institutions affect our cultural and political lives, global affairs, and personal formation, for good and for ill.
 Religious beliefs and practices have shaped and continue to shape individuals’ and groups’ perception of themselves and the world around them.
 Religion touches all facets of human experience, and the religious studies program is the place to investigate its intersection with other spheres like gender and sexuality, race, the nation-state, violence, memory, ethics, emotions, politics, economy, power, art, literature, and media.

 College students of any major are invited to take electives in Religious Studies, which can complement programs in history, literature, philosophy, biology, economics, or sociology, to name just a few.

-The study of religion involves explorations and investigations of religious phenomena throughout the world, and invites multiple perspectives.
-Students of religion should know the historical development of specific religious traditions, understand and critically engage the ethical and intellectual teachings of various religions, and begin to make some comparative appraisals of the roles that religions play in different cultures and historical periods.
+Students of religion study the historical development of specific religious traditions, understand and critically engage the ethical and intellectual teachings of various religions, and begin to make some comparative appraisals of the roles that religions play in different cultures and historical periods.
 Students in the College who major or minor in Religious Studies are able to explore numerous religious traditions, including Buddhism, Christianity, Hinduism, Islam, and Judaism.